Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Proof of Theorem

-This is the case for all but finitely many $n$'s and we conclude that by monotonicity of $(A_n)$ the random variables $(A_n-R_n^{(1)})_{n\ge N}$ converge almost surely; possibly to plus infinity.
+This is the case for all but finitely many $n$'s and we conclude that by monotonicity of $(A_n)_{n \ge N}$ the random variables $(A_n+ R_n^{(1)})_{n\ge N}$ converge almost surely; possibly to minus infinity.
 We note that on $\IA_\infty$

-and by lower boundedness of $F$ on $K$ the latter limit needs to be finite and we proved convergence of $(F(X_n))_{n\in\N}$.
+and by lower boundedness of $f$ on $K$ the latter limit needs to be finite and we proved convergence of $(f(X_n))_{n\in\N_0}$.
 Note that as consequence of~(\ref{eq7469}), also $(A_n)_{n\ge N}$ converges to a finite value on $\IA_\infty$.

 It remains to consider the case where $\alpha_2<1$.
 We apply the Hölder inequality with the adjoint exponents $\frac2{1-\alpha_2}$ and $\frac 2{1+\alpha_2}$ and get that